-Tourism

-In 2019, the Travel & Tourism sector contributed 10.3% to globalGDP, a share which decreased to 5.3% in 2020 due to ongoing restrictions to mobility.
+Tourism In 2019, the Travel & Tourism sector contributed 10.3% to globalGDP, a share which decreased to 5.3% in 2020 due to ongoing restrictions to mobility.
 2021 saw the share increasing to 6.1%.

-Editoria We need practical home-grown measures to thrive under AFCF measures to thrive under AFCFTA he African Continental Free Trade Area remains the biggest economic project on the continent, one that offers limitless opportunities for regional integration and economic growth.
+Editoria We need practical home-grown measures to thrive under AFCH

+I he African Continental Free Trade Area remains the biggest economic project on the continent, one that offers limitless opportunities for regional integration and economic growth.

-With thought-out integrations and the right support systems, it is the most sustainable source of jobs and wealth creation that will drive the need improvement in livelihoods of the populace fast-tracking the nation's development.
+With thought-out integrations and the right support systems, it is the most sustainable source of jobs and wealth creation that will drive the need improvement in livelihoods of the populace aside fast-tracking the nation's development.